 What is this fascination that people have with Diane Bish’s sexuality?
 People often end up here at pink barrio when they search the question: “Is Diane Bish married?”
 So I thought I’d make that part of the title of this article since it is a rather common search engine question.

 Hola.
 There certainly are a lot of people interested in Diane Bish’s sexual orientation.
 I don’t know why.
-But nearly every day someone comes to pink barrio from searching, “Is Diane Bish gay?” or “Is Diane Bish married?” or “Was Diane Bish ever married?”
-Of course when they ask the last two questions they’re not thinking about same-gender/gay marriage, but rather whether she’s married to a man.
+But nearly every day someone comes to pink barrio from searching, “Is Diane Bish gay?” or “Is Diane Bish married?” or “Was Diane Bish ever married?” or “Did Diane Bish ever marry?”
+Of course when they ask the last three questions they’re not thinking about same-gender/gay marriage, but rather whether she’s married to a man.
 And I suspect most of these heteronormative people — and might they be bigoted/anti-gay people? — want her to be married to a man.
+These religious people are pathetic.

 “Church organists can be touchy.”—Organist Diane Bish.
 I suspect that Diane knows that doesn’t even begin to cover it!